-This quick and easy recipe for Chicken and Asparagus Stir-Fry with Lemon is a flavour explosion.
-Simple ingredients cooked in one pan.
-No muss, no fuss.
+This Chicken and Asparagus Stir-Fry with Lemon is a flavour explosion.
+It uses simple ingredients for a no muss, no fuss lunch or dinner.

-Today I have an absolutely delicious stir-fry recipe for you.
-It's incredibly easy to make and always a hit with my family and friends.
-We make this constantly.
+Today I have a delicious chicken stir fry recipe for you.
+It's incredibly simple to make and always a hit with my family and friends.

 What I love about this one is it's fairly healthy.
 Not only is it healthy but it's super quick and easy to make.
-This is perfect for those days when you're insanely busy.
+This is perfect for weeknights when you're insanely busy.

 On weekends I make giant batches of it so I can freeze a bunch of individual containers of it for lunches for the next couple of weeks.
 Stir-fry freezes really well.

 I hope you get a chance to make this amazing recipe.
 The final splash of lemon juice just takes it to a whole other level.
 You will flip your lid when you taste this one.

 - Oil - I used two kinds of oil for this recipe, olive oil and grapeseed oil.
 Feel free to use one or the other, or substitute avocado oil or coconut oil if you prefer.
 Adding a little sesame oil is a nice touch too.